 Raised in a single-parent household in an Eastern Pennsylvania coal mining town, Antonio Buehler was the first in his family to graduate from high school.
 He attended the United States Military Academy at West Point, and then, as a U.S. Army officer, Antonio completed six months of Airborne Ranger training where he honed the leadership skills and discipline that he had developed at West Point.
 In his first operational unit, he led the turnaround of two underperforming 27-soldier platoons in Kosovo and Germany.
 Antonio subsequently turned around the administration and logistics of a 67-soldier company, and executed the movement of thousands of U.S. soldiers from Europe and the United States to Iraq.
 Then, in a position normally reserved for senior officers with much more experience, Antonio solved critical supply shortages for the U.S. Army in the early days of the Iraq war.
 These tasks involved dealing with numerous American military units, foreign militaries, civilian contractors from half a dozen nations, and Shia, Sunni and Kurdish Iraqis.
 Antonio was commended for his actions and awarded a Bronze Star.

-Antonio’s philanthropic activities have focused on education and helping disadvantaged youth.
-He currently serves on the Board of Governors for the West Point Society of New York.
+Antonio’s philanthropic activities have focused on education and helping those who are disadvantaged.
+He currently leads the Peaceful Streets Project, a grassroots movement to oppose police violence and crimes.
+He previously served on the Board of Governors for the West Point Society of New York.
 Antonio covered Congressional Districts NY-8 and NY-9 as a Field Force Representative for the West Point Department of Admissions.
 Antonio coordinated all college fairs for West Point in the five boroughs of New York City.
 He also served as a liaison for both West Point and Stanford University at various college fairs in New York City.
 Previously he has served as Treasurer and board member of A Caring Hand, a New York based non-profit focused on child bereavement.
-Antonio ran a program to clothe children in war-torn Kosovo, volunteered at a Bulgarian orphanage, coached high school football in Germany, mentored children in the United States, and has sponsored three African children for the past eight years.
+Antonio ran a program to clothe children in war-torn Kosovo, volunteered at a Bulgarian orphanage, coached high school football in Germany, mentored children in the United States, and sponsored three African children for a decade.

-Antonio received his B.S. in Systems Engineering from the United States Military Academy at West Point and an M.B.A. from the Stanford Graduate School of Business.
+Antonio received his B.S. in Systems Engineering from the United States Military Academy at West Point, an M.B.A. from the Stanford Graduate School of Business and an Ed.M. from the Harvard Graduate School of Education.